 Inspiration, on the other hand, does not require an incentive.
-We have the opportunity as leaders to draw inspiration out of those we work with.
+We have the opportunity as leaders to draw inspiration from those we work with.
 The self-starting stimulation based on our action affects “Y” without the need for “X”.
 They both can have positive outcomes, but one can be long-lasting while the other has a relatively short horizon.
 The incentive would have to continue indefinitely, or the effectiveness will wane.
 Together, motivation and inspiration are powerful leadership actions.

 Short-Term Vs. Long-Term Inspiration

-Seven Attributes of Inspiring Leaders
+Seven Attributes of Inspirational Leaders

 Building inspirational skills with long-term impact is the secret of many inspiring leaders.
-As John Quincy Adams, sixth president of the United States, said, “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.”
+As John Quincy Adams, the sixth president of the United States, said, “If your actions inspire others to dream more, learn more, do more, and become more, you are a leader.”
 With this in mind, here are seven attributes you can adopt to become an inspiring leader.

 Trust – Best-selling author Stephen R. Covey states that “Trust is the glue of life.
 It’s the most essential ingredient in effective communication.
 It’s the foundational principle that holds all relationships.”
 Without trust, close relationships are impossible.
 Without trust, we can’t be inspiring leaders.

 Trust goes beyond treating members of our team with respect.
 When we trust our team, we let them do the work we hired them to do, we forgive their mistakes, we are not judgmental, we collaborate openly, and we leave our egos at the door.
 In doing so, we will earn their trust in return.